 Develop Action Items to Support Your Core Values

-So for each of your values, list out 3-4 actionable items/goals that you can do to support this value.
-So for my personal example of security, I listed out…
+So for each of your values, list out a big goal and then 2-4 action items that will help you reach your goal.
+For my personal example of Security, I listed out…

 - Get a Will, and a Living Trust set up (due in 2 months)

 - Have adequate life insurance coverage for both of us (due in 2 months)

 - Set up a home emergency binder set up & complete (due in 2 weeks)